Find Affordable College Courses

 Columbia, MD

-Out of the 18 schools in Maryland that were part of this year’s ranking, Howard Community College landed the # 3 spot on the list.
-Located in the medium-sized city of Columbia, HCC is a public school with a moderately-sized student population.
+A rank of #3 on this year’s list means Howard Community College is a great place for allied health and medical assisting services students.
+Located in the midsize city of Columbia, HCC is a public school with a moderately-sized student population.

 Read More…